dbltnk/cop-reader/README.md

 - [ ] Full screenreader support
 - [ ] Full support for [WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/)

+## Known issues:
+- [ ] Glossary hover is not visible on mobile devices

 ## Credits & License

 This is being developed by Alexander Zacherl (alexander.zacherl@googlemail.com) and I have not yet figured out how to license it.